software-mansion/protostar/website/docs/tutorials/guides/testing.md

 ## Deploying contracts from tests

 For most projects such testing of isolated functions won't be enough.
-Protostar provides a way to test interactions between contracts.
+Protostar provides a [`deploy_contract` cheatcode](#deploy_contract) to test interactions between contracts.
 We will use an example of a simple storage contract to show you how to deploy contract inside a test case.

 First, inside a `src` directory, create a `storage_contract.cairo`